Improving deep neural network generalization and robustness to background bias via layer-wise relevance propagation optimization: LRP Block

+Using italics to emphasize our changes to the original algorithm, we summarize the relevance propagation through the LRP layer corresponding to a convolutional or fully-connected classifier layer L, which uses ReLU activation, in Algorithm \ref{LRPAlgoConvLin}.

-The above-defined convolutional and fully connected LRP layers are equivalent to the traditional LRP-0/LRP-$\epsilon$ propagation rules.
+The above-defined convolutional and fully-connected LRP layers are equivalent to the traditional LRP-0/LRP-$\varepsilon$ propagation rules.
 Therefore, the proposed execution methodology is not detrimental to the explanational ability of LRP.
 In the following subsections, we explain the LRP layers for other common operations in DNNs, namely, pooling layers and batch normalization.
-Finally, we explain the implementation of the LRP Z$^{B}$ rule for the first convolutional or fully connected layer in the classifier.
+Finally, we explain the implementation of the LRP-z$^{\mathrm{B}}$ rule for the first convolutional or fully-connected layer in the classifier.

-\subsubsection{LRP Layer for Pooling Layers}
+\subsection{LRP Layer for Pooling Layers}

-As linear operations, sum pooling and average pooling can be treated like convolutional layers, whose corresponding LRP layer was defined in section \ref{layers}.
+As linear operations, sum pooling and average pooling can be treated like convolutional layers, whose corresponding LRP layer was defined in Algorithm \ref{LRPAlgoConvLin}.
 However, since pooling operations do not have trainable parameters, no weight sharing is needed.
-Furthermore, the $\bm{z}$ tensor in Step 1 can be explicitly defined as the pooling output (obtained via a skip connection).
-We represent convolutional kernels with a tensor $\bm{K}$ of shape (C1,C2,H,W), where C1 is the number of input channels, C2 of output ones, W the kernel width, and H its height.
+Furthermore, the $\mathbf{z}$ tensor in Step 1 of Algorithm \ref{LRPAlgoConvLin} can be explicitly defined as the pooling output (obtained via a skip connection).
+We represent convolutional kernels by a tensor $\mathbf{K}$ of shape (C1,C2,H,W), where C1 is the number of input channels, C2 of output ones, W the kernel width, and H its height.
 Then, for a convolution to be equivalent to pooling, C1 and C2 become the pooling number of channels, while W and H are defined by its kernel size.
 Naturally, the two layers use the same padding and stride parameters.
 To represent sum pooling, the convolutional kernel elements, $k_{c1,c2,h,w}$, are defined as constants:

 And considering average pooling with kernel size of (H,W), we have: